stefan-b-jakobsson/x16-edit/README.md

 Run the RAM version with the following command line

-x16emu -sdcard sdcard.img -prg x16edit-x.x.x.prg -run
+x16emu -sdcard sdcard.img -prg x16edit.prg -run

 Loading and saving files in X16 Edit require that the emulator is started with an attached sdcard.

 # Running the ROM version

-There are a few more steps to set up the ROM version.
+There are a few more steps to set up and try the ROM version.

 The ROM version build scripts generate a 16KB image to be stored in one of the ROM banks.
 To get a working system, you need to append this image to the ROM image distributed with the emulator ("rom.bin").
 This may be done with the following command (Linux/MacOS):